5.2 Understanding the Legal System

 Slander and Libel

 Slander and libel are intentional torts.
 Defamation of character occurs when an individual makes negative, malicious, and false remarks about another person to damage their reputation.
 Slander is spoken defamation and libel is written defamation.
-Nurses must take care to communicate and document facts regarding patient care without defamation in their oral and written communications with clients and coworkers.
+Nurses must take care to communicate and document facts regarding client care without defamation in their oral and written communications with clients and coworkers.

 Fraud